Ultimate Guide to Becoming a Better Student: comprehensive collection of resources for students that covers a full range of topics, including:

 - test taking

-The University of Iowa has a range of excellent writing guides for students that cover all the most important skills you will need to succeed in a college course.
-They are geared towards History students but will be helpful in most of the classes I teach, as well as many others you will take at Sewanee.
-Check them out, especially:
+The University of Iowa also has a range of excellent writing guides for History students that cover all the most important skills you will need to succeed in a college course.
+These skills will be useful in most of the classes I teach, as well as many others you will take at Sewanee, even outside of History.

-- How to Paraphrase and Quote in an essay – helps to avoid plagiarism!
+- How to Paraphrase and Quote – helps to avoid plagiarism!

 You can also find a wide range of writing guides at the duPont Library Research Skills page.